 Again, these solutions are measuring surface temperature and not core body temperature.
 It's really important for you to take that away.
 Some of these devices can use FDA-approved infrared cameras.
 There are today only 12 infrared cameras approved by the FDA and those cameras are extremely expensive.
 But we'll talk a little bit about some of the things the FDA has done to relax those needs.
 But keep in mind, these are not medical grade devices.

 Because these solutions are not measuring core body temperature, you need to take into account environmental variables inside the space where we're measuring temperatures of people.
 As an example, a person coming in that might have been outside in the rain and their skin surface is at a lower temperature than their core body temperature.
 So these are not one hundred percent accurate, but again, in many cases, as we try to return to normal, we've got to do something rather than do nothing.

 These solutions, also known as Personnel Management Kiosks (PMK) are standalone.
 They're designed to measure elevated temperature with people.
-They can do facial identification, they can be tied with card access solutions, they have automation to them, they have alarms that show the fact that somebody has an elevated temperature above the set threshold.
+They can be tied with card access solutions, they have automation to them, they have alarms that show the fact that somebody has an elevated temperature above the set threshold.
 We'll talk a little bit about that.